Is the tomato sauce that tops your pasta vegan? Find out what tricky ingredients to look out for and how to make your own versions at home!

 Weeknight dishes come together quickly with these kid-friendly recipes:

-- Each mouthwatering layer of this gluten-free vegan lasagna is packed with wholesome ingredients
+- Each mouthwatering layer of this vegan lasagna is packed with flavor

 - Minimalist Baker’s vegan meatballs with black beans are an easy crowd pleaser